tuimedia/tuiS3SWFUploadPlugin/README.md

 tuiS3SWFUploadPlugin
 ====================

-A simple Symfony 1.4 form widget for embedding a SWFUpload button that uploads to an Amazon S3 bucket.
-The widget handles generating the S3 policy and setting up the correct parameters, with reasonable defaults.

-Read the tuiWidgetS3SWFUpload class to see the available options.
-By default, files are uploaded to your bucket in an "uploads/" folder, and are private.
-There is no restriction on file type, and a 2Gb file size restriction.
+This widget extends sfWidgetFormInputSWFUploadPlugin (which you'll need to install yourself) and makes necessary changes to allow the widget to upload to Amazon S3.
+It handles generating the S3 policy and signature, overrides a few of the sfWidgetFormInputSWFUploadPlugin defaults, and disables the swfupload.cookie.js plugin, which is a common cause of upload issues.
+Finally, it uses an updated SWFUpload.js version, 2.5beta4.

+The configuration and use is the same as sfWidgetFormInputSWFUploadPlugin, with only a few additional options:

+`aws_accesskey`: (string)Your Amazon AWS access key
+`aws_secret`: (string) Your Amazon AWS secret key `aws_bucket`: (string) The bucket name to upload to `rrs`: (boolean, default false) Whether to use Reduced Redundancy Storage `key`: (string, default `uploads/${filename}`) The location to upload to - `${filename}` is replaced with the uploaded file's original name by Amazon S3.
+`acl`: (string, default `private`) The ACL to set on the uploaded file

 Disclaimer
 ----------